LoganDrdaCS/reservation-system-multithreaded-backend-extensions/README.md

 ![Demonstration](readme_assets/demonstration.gif)

 ## Credits
-The prebuilt full-stack application was taken from a template provided by Western Governors University from course D387 - Advanced Java Concepts.
-Extensions made to the application were for a submitted project.
-This project has been further modified (e.g., with new code comments and a README) for publishing on GitHub.
+The prebuilt full-stack application was taken from a template provided by Western Governors University as part of course D387 - Advanced Java Concepts.
+Extensions to the application were created as part of a submitted project.
+This version has been further modified (including code comments and README) for publication on GitHub.

 ## Contact
 Logan Drda - logan.drda.cs@gmail.com